MartiDavicino/Project_UPC/README.md

 ## The team

-The group that will be developing the pang prototype for this 2020 semester known as "Los Merlaos" consists of 4 members: Starting on the left we have Aitor Álvarez, followed by Adrià Castelló, Martí Davicino, and last but not least Otto Tolo.
+The group that will be developing the pang prototype for this 2020 semester known as "Los Merlaos" consists of 4 members:
+Aitor Álvarez
+Adrià Castelló
+Martí Davicino
+Otto Tolo